Bobby Tench: A&M records, Hummingbird and Streetwalkers

-Tench recorded a second album with Hummingbird, We Can't Go On Meeting Like This, which was released in 1976 and was the first of two albums to feature drummer Bernard "Pretty" Purdie.
-Tench also recorded at this time with Mott the Hoople and Spooky Tooth guitarist Luther Grosvenor's band Widowmaker which was considered as a potential supergroup formed during 1975 and he contributed guitar and vocals to the band's first album Widowmaker (1976) which was recorded in 1975.
+Tench recorded the second album with Hummingbird, We Can't Go On Meeting Like This, released in 1976 as the first of two albums to feature drummer Bernard "Pretty" Purdie.
+Tench also recorded at this time with Mott the Hoople and Spooky Tooth guitarist Luther Grosvenor's band Widowmaker which had been formed during 1975.
+He contributed guitar and vocals to their album Widowmaker (1976).

-During 1976 Tench contributed to Bloodletting by the U.K band Boxer, a band which had been formed by Mike Patto and Ollie Halsall also during 1975.
-This was recorded at The Manor Studios in Oxfordshire and would eventually be released as the band's third album three years later.
-He appeared with members of Boxer at the Crystal Palace Garden Party concert promoted by Harvey Goldsmith on July 1, 1976, billed as Dick and the Fireman.
-This concert also featured Eric Clapton and Freddie King, who appeared with guests Larry Coryell and Ronnie Wood on the same bill.
-On 19 April 1977, Streetwalkers appeared on Rockpalast, for a final time and their set for this performance included Tench playing guitar and singing on songs such as "Run for Cover".
-Streetwalkers recorded their third and last studio album Vicious but fair (1977) with Tench and he also appeared on their final release Live Streetwalkers (1977) before the band broke up.
+During 1976 Tench recorded with the UK band Boxer, formed in 1975 by Mike Patto and Ollie Halsall.
+These tracks were recorded at The Manor Studios in Oxfordshire and released on the album Bloodletting (1979).
+He appeared with members of Boxer at the Crystal Palace Garden Party concert promoted by Harvey Goldsmith on July 1 1976, billed as Dick and the Fireman.
+This concert also featured Eric Clapton, Freddie King, Larry Coryell and Ronnie Wood on the same bill.
+On 19 April 1977, Streetwalkers on their third appearance on Rockpalast.
+During 1977 they released their third and last studio album Vicious but fair and also Live Streetwalkers as the band broke up.
 Tench and Hummingbird's final album Diamond Nights was released the same year.